 IHFF = w1IL + w2IP + w3IHELOC + w4IMOR + w5IMMR

-The index of home finance (IHF) is equal to 100 in average for year 1996 which was a period of relative calm in the housing market for all countries and also the first year when data is available for house prices in France.
+The index of home finance (IHF) is equal to 100 in average for year 1996 which was a period of relative calm in the housing market for all countries.

 Data Analysis

 For households, the net cash flow from routine operations is their disposable labor income and financial earnings less living expenses necessary to maintain their current standard of living.
 This net cash flow needs to be compared to mortgage debt services to get a first idea of financial fragility in housing finance.
 A dataset that comes close to compare the two cash flows is the mortgage debt-service ratio, which is available in the United States but not in France or the United Kingdom.
 The Federal Reserve Board publishes quarterly data that is shown in Figure 1 and the ratio is defined as mortgage debt service over after-tax income.
 For the two other countries, the mortgage debt-service ratio can be proxied, albeit quite imperfectly, by the interest-obligation ratio on all debts, that is the ratio of interest payments on all debts relative to disposable income.
 The most significant debt among households is their mortgage so the dynamic of the interest-service ratio is highly influenced by this specific debt.
 However, this dataset cannot capture the burden induced by the servicing of the principal.